I wrote this article because I rely on my DW743 every day to earn my living, and I love that it enables me to make just about anything!

 The Iconic DW743 Flip Over Combination Saw From DeWALT

-The DW743 flip over saw and its cousin the DW742, have been around for years and are a firm favorite with carpenters and builders alike and for good reason.
+The DW743 flip over saw and its cousin, the DW742, have been around for years and are a firm favorite with carpenters and builders alike—and for good reason.

 Ultimately, you need a rough idea of your type of work to decide if the DW743 flip over saw is the right saw for you.
-For example; if you do mostly sheet panel work you might want a plunge saw or dedicated table saw with a larger bed.
+For example, if you do mostly sheet panel work, you might want a plunge saw or dedicated table saw with a larger bed.
 If you regularly cut unusually large, complicated cornices then maybe a dedicated larger blade, sliding chop saw is a better proposition.

-There should be no doubt in your mind that the DW743 flip over saw is a well proven and well designed combination saw; it could even be argued that it's cheap for the performance.
+There should be no doubt in your mind that this is a proven and well-designed combination saw; it could even be argued that it's cheap for the performance.
 Don't worry, we have all been lured by cheap tools and mostly lived to regret it!

-Is the DW743 Flip Over Saw Tough?
+Is the DW743 Tough?

-The DW743 flip over saw is robust and will cope with daily site work for many many years; cutting tough materials and handling the rough handling, dirt and wet that site work sometimes entails.
-This means that for workshop, home or hobby use the DW743 flip over saw is just going to be cruising and might easily outlast your sons, sons!
+This flip over saw is robust and will cope with daily site work for many many years; cutting tough materials and handling the rough handling, dirt and wet that site work sometimes entails.
+This means that for workshop, home or hobby use, the DW743 might easily outlast your sons, son!

 Well, we dried out that saw and stuck it straight back to work where it belongs and it has not missed a cut since!

 What Is It Like to Use This Saw?